-Enter Eros - "the first Near-Earth Asteroid (NEA) that was found"(quoting the Wikipedia).
+Enter Eros - the first near-Earth asteroid (NEA) to be discovered.
 When Eros was discovered by German astronomer Carl Gustav Witt at the Berlin Observatory on 13 August 1898, it was soon realized that it would pass much closer to Earth than either Mars or Venus.
 Two years after its discovery, Edmund Ledger wrote:

 Today, Eros’ closest passages to Earth (~0.17 AU) are estimated to be roughly 2 and 3 times closer than the closest passages of Venus (~0.3 AU) and Mars (~0.45 AU), respectively.
 Eros is the largest member of a group of NEAs referred to as ‘the Amor asteroids’.
 In Latin, ‘amor’ means ‘love’, and ‘Eros’ was the Greek God of love.
 Why this peculiar nomenclature is interesting will soon become clear.

-That’s right, ladies and gentlemen: Eros - named after the Greek God of LOVE - traces a heart around Earth!
+That’s right, ladies and gents: Eros - named after the Greek God of love - traces a big heart around Earth!

 I then proceeded to adjust (within the Tychosium simulator) some of Eros’ closest Earth passages by perusing the data at the JPL/NASA website.
-Within a few hours of toggling, I was pleased to see that ‘my TYCHOS Eros’ was in excellent agreement with the JPL/NASA ephemeride tables for Eros!
-Here’s a back-to-back comparison between the JPL and the Tychosium ephemerides of five super-close passages of Eros (1850, 1931, 2012, 2093, 2174).
+Within a few hours of toggling, I was pleased to see that ‘my TYCHOS Eros’ was in excellent agreement with the JPL/NASA ephemeride tables for asteroid Eros.
+Here follows a back-to-back comparison chart between the JPL and the Tychosium ephemerides of five super-close passages of Eros (1850, 1931, 2012, 2093, 2174).
 They make for a most spectacular match.

 At this point, you will probably be curious as to how this extraordinary agreement between the JPL and the TYCHOS ephemerides of Eros will look like, as viewed in the respective JPL/NASA and Tychosium solar system simulators.
 My below diagram compares the latest super-close passage of Eros (January 31, 2012) - as depicted in the two simulators: